 6. Secure future budget by visualizing your ROI

-Most businesses know that it pays off to invest in improving efficiency and employee well-being, but how can you prove the impacts of your smart office investment?
-One way is to ensure that your smart office partner provides you with a dashboard that displays Key Performance Indicators (KPIs) such as:
+Most businesses know that it pays off to invest in improving efficiency and employee well-being, but how can you prove the impacts of your office investment?
+One way is to ensure that your workplace technology partner provides you with a dashboard that displays Key Performance Indicators (KPIs) such as:

 - Average availability of workspaces

 - Ad-hoc or hybrid meeting room demand and availability